 In contrast, U.S. intelligence officials confirmed that there was a massive effort by the Russians to intervene in the 2016 presidential election through cyberwarfare.
-Questions still remain about whether then-candidate Trump was involved in or knew about Russia’s election meddling or any of the undisclosed meetings between his team and the Russians.
-What is known for sure, though, is that a foreign power – in fact, to a large extent, a hostile foreign power – did interfere with US domestic issues for its own purposes.
+(While Special Counsel Robert Mueller’s report did not find evidence of collusion between the Trump campaign and Russia’s election meddling, it did not fully exonerate Trump of obstruction of justice during the Justice Department’s subsequent investigations into the matter.)
+While questions still remain, which the newly released Mueller report may finally answer, what is known for sure is that a foreign power – in fact, to a large extent, a hostile foreign power – did interfere with US domestic issues for its own purposes.

 Watergate began with Nixon campaign employees committing an actual physical crime.
 It then continued with a cover-up by President Nixon, including hush money from his campaign funds.
 Plenty of incriminating evidence surfaced throughout the investigation.

-With Russiagate, there is only circumstantial evidence of any collusion between the Trump campaign and Russian hacking and leaking of the DNC emails and other election-meddling activities (although former campaign manager Paul Manafort has been implicated in having ties to Russian intelligence during the 2016 campaign).
-There is also no evidence that any money ever changed hands between Trump officials and the Russians, except for former National Security Advisor Michael Flynn (with suspicion cast on Trump’s lawyer, Michael Cohen, as well – though this hasn’t been officially verified.)
+With Russiagate, there was only circumstantial evidence of alleged collusion between the Trump campaign and Russian hacking and leaking of the DNC emails and other election-meddling activities (although former campaign manager Paul Manafort has been implicated in having ties to Russian intelligence during the 2016 campaign and faces jail time).
+There is also no evidence that any money ever changed hands between Trump officials and the Russians, except for former National Security Advisor Michael Flynn.

 Though Nixon led Republicans to a landslide victory in the 1972 presidential election, the Democrats kept control of Congress.
 Following the January 1973 Watergate burglary trial, Democrats called for the creation of the Senate Select Committee on Presidential Campaign Activities to investigate Nixon’s campaign activities and, specifically, his connection to the Watergate break-in.
 But even before the Watergate break-in, Democratic opposition to Nixon was already submitting a resolution for his impeachment.

-Meanwhile, President Trump has overwhelming support from a Republican Congress.
-While there were GOP-controlled Senate and House intelligence committees investigating Trump-Russia links, there had been little headway due to missteps and lack of urgency from most Republicans to exert extra pressure on resolving the situation.
-This culminated in a Republican-led House intelligence committee clearing Trump and his campaign of suspected Russia collusion.
-Unlike the calls for impeachment surrounding Nixon, today’s Congress is still, overall, on Trump’s side, with no plans for impeachment in sight.
-If anything, Congress is using potential threats of impeachment as a tactic by which to dissuade voters from voting congressional Democrats into the House, in order to keep the Republican majority – and Trump – in power.
+Meanwhile, President Trump had overwhelming support from a Republican Congress after his election.
+(And even after the 2018 mid-terms, though Democrats took the House of Representatives, Republicans increased their majority in the Senate.)
+While there were GOP-controlled Senate and House intelligence committees investigating Trump-Russia links at the beginning of this saga, there was little headway due to missteps and lack of urgency from most Republicans to exert extra pressure on resolving the situation.
+This culminated in a then-Republican-led House intelligence committee clearing Trump and his campaign of suspected Russia collusion.
+Unlike the calls for impeachment surrounding Nixon, today’s Senate is still, overall, on Trump’s side.
+Before the release of the Mueller report, Democrats were squashing talks of impeachment.
+(This may change or may not change, now.)